The LRC offers a variety of options to assist students, through face-to-face tutoring sessions on campus and tutoring resources for math and writing.

 A one time fee of $5 per semester is assessed for use of all Learning Resource Center facilities and workshops.
 These fees are attached to Preparatory courses, 100 and 200 level English composition courses, 100 and 200 level math courses, and some 100 and 200 level social science courses.
 Fees are paid during the registration process.

-Each (clickable) subject area has an updated schedule posted on the LRC bulletin board during the early weeks of each semester.
+Updated tutor schedules are posted on the LRC bulletin board during the early weeks of each semester.
+They can also be accessed through the link below.

 Helpful Homework Links